 Engineer · Writer · Founder

 I'm Gina Trapani.
-I build software, teams, and digital products for fun and profit.
+I build software products for fun and profit.
 I also like to write about the intersection of life and technology.

 Currently I'm a Partner and Director of Engineering at Postlight, where I help build apps, web sites, and platforms for our clients.
 Before Postlight, I founded sites and services like Lifehacker (acquired by Univision), Makerbase (acquired by Fog Creek), and ThinkUp.
 My side projects include Todo.txt, an open source collection of text-based task list apps, and Narrow the Gapp, a web site about the gender pay gap.